zeromev/zeromev.github.io/explorer.md

 #### transaction hash

-A an abbreviated hash of the Ethereum transaction.
+An abbreviated hash of the Ethereum transaction.
 Hover over for the full hash.
 Click to link to it on Etherscan.

 #### arrival time